alhajee/ckan/doc/theming/javascript-module-objects-and-methods.rst

 Objects and methods available to |javascript| modules
 =====================================================

-CKAN makes a few helpful objects and methods available for every JavaScript module to use, including:
+FMLD makes a few helpful objects and methods available for every JavaScript module to use, including:

 * ``this.el``, the HTML element that this instance of the object was